MuffinsLovesYou/lovesyou.name/5e/notes/char-notes/pepper.md

 * Black Spider : Drow, figure of mystery, connected to GlassStaff.
 Looking for forge of spells.
 * Harbin : Townmaster of phandelin.
 Was timid about dealing with redbrands
 * Hamun Kost : Necromancer temporarily at Watchtower at Old Owls Well
-* Pip : Son of Toblin, who runs the Inn
+* Pip Stonehill: Son of Toblin, who runs the Inn, painted our wagon.
 * Toblin : Runs the Inn

 ### Quests :